cyanreg/avtransport/draft-avtransport-spec.md

 ### Font data packets

 Subtitles may often require custom fonts.
-Qproto supports embedding of fonts for use by subtitles.<br/>
+AVTransport supports embedding of fonts for use by subtitles.<br/>
 The following structure MUST be followed: